What is Personal Branding and How to Get Started?

 “Broadcast Yourself” perfectly captures the video-hosting platform’s mission — to help people share their lives and promote their brands freely, which is something traditional broadcasting didn’t permit.
 Rather than introducing the platform’s features, the motto highlights the benefit it gives to its users.

-The famous tagline of the Swiss food and beverage company shows Nestlé’s commitment to high-quality food.
+The famous tagline of the Swiss food and beverage brand shows Nestlé’s commitment to high-quality food.
 “Good Food, Good Life” assures us that by enhancing the quality of our food, we’re enhancing the quality of our lives.
 The line is succinct, catchy, and feel-good.

 Todd Kaplan, the vice-president of marketing for Pepsi, recently announced, “Pepsi drinkers are really distinct from other cola drinkers — they’re some of the most passionate and loyal people out there.”
 Pepsi’s updated tagline embodies just that — the faithfulness of Pepsi consumers.
 The short and sweet tagline seeks to encourage customer loyalty, making Pepsi drinkers feel special and valued.